 Throughout the last 25 years, children have consistently had the highest poverty rates.
 Twenty-five years ago, a third of children lived in poverty.
 This fell to 28% by 2004/05 and reached its lowest level of 27% between 2010/11 and 2013/14.
 After this period, child poverty rose, reaching 31% in 2019/20 before falling back to 27% in 2020/21.

-After the pensioner poverty rate fell dramatically from around 28% and 29% in the mid to late 1990s to 13% in 2012/13 (driven by increasing income from private pensions and increases in benefits), it has edged up ever since and now stands at 18% in the latest data.
+The pensioner poverty rate fell dramatically from 28%–29% in the mid to late 1990s to 13% in 2012/13.
+This was driven by increasing income from private pensions and increases in benefits.
+Since then, it has edged up reaching 18% in 2019/20, before the reduction to 15% in the latest data.

-The data presented here is from our 2022 UK Poverty report, setting out the trends and impacts of poverty across the UK.
-Read the full report at UK Poverty 2022.
+The data presented here is from our 2023 UK Poverty report, setting out the trends and impacts of poverty across the UK.
+Read the full report UK Poverty 2023.